sehlen-bsi/botan-docs/docs/audit_report/src/side_channels/01_04_slh_dsa.rst

 The host operating system is `Debian GNU/Linux 12 (bookworm)`.

-The SLH DSA standard uses a variant of XMSS within the hypertree and refers to it as XMSS for short.
+The SLH-DSA standard uses a variant of XMSS within the hypertree and refers to it as XMSS for short.
 In line with the standard, this procedure is also referred to as XMSS in this section.

 **Modification of the hypertree**